hermidalc/ml-lung-cancer/README.md

 bioconductor-impute
 ```

-3. Setup for rJava (used by some R packages)
+3. Setup for rJava (used by Biocomb and FSelector R packages)

 In .bashrc/.bash_profile:
 ```bash